Your cookie preferences

 Can I get wireless fibre broadband?

 All fibre broadband connections will be wireless.
-The vast majority of homes in the UK can access fibre broadband, but there are still a few places that miss out.
+The vast majority of homes in the UK can access fibre broadband, but a few places still lack it.

 Hard-to-reach rural parts of the UK might not have access to fibre broadband yet, and some urban areas are still not connected, often due to difficulties in laying the necessary fibre cabling (especially in purpose-built flats).